Skip to main content

 })

-The Solid API is embedded as a single features in a part and works as the Code-as-geometry without a history.
+The Solid API is embedded as a single feature in a part and works as the Code-as-geometry without a history.

-- Within Solid APi we do not support automatic referencing of brep elements.
+• Within the Solid API we do not support automatic referencing of BRep elements.

 const { result: part } = await api.part.create()